Kitware/dive/docs/Deployment-Docker-Compose.md

 # Running with Docker Compose

 Start here once you have SSH access and `sudo` privileges for a server or VM.

-!!! warning
+!!! note

     Docker server installation is only supported on Linux distributions

 ## Container Images